 Find a cause-specific treatment

 If your heart palpitations are the result of a condition or disease, your doctor will work with you to find an appropriate treatment.
-These treatment options may include medications and procedures.
+These treatment options may include medications, catheter ablation, or electrical cardioversion.

 Heart palpitations aren’t usually a reason for concern.
 If you experience the sensation of a fluttering, rapid, or pounding heart, know that most people won’t need treatment.
 The palpitations will likely go away on their own without any lasting issues.